The Conference

 • The EU’s Fit for 55 and its Fuel EU Maritime Initiative for reduced greenhouse gas emissions in the maritime industry are fast approaching.
 Will governments and the EU itself, provide the funding mechanisms necessary for ferry operators to renew fleets and ports to complete the “green transition” and meet compliance deadlines?

-• To what degree can the cost of domestic fleet replacement be transferred to the consumer with the sector still remain competitive versus other transport options?
+• To what degree can the cost of domestic fleet replacement be transferred to the consumer with the sector still remaining competitive versus other transport options?

 • The need for improved berthing and passenger facilities in nearly all Greek island destinations has been an ongoing discussion for decades.
 As the fleet mix of older conventional ferries and high-speed vessels is changing, the dock requirements have also changed.
 Can ports keep up with the necessary infrastructure upgrades that will ensure improved marine operations, safety, efficiency vehicle and passenger turnarounds and experience quality?